AlbTchik/Adapting-the-K-complexity-for-neural-networks/README.md

     </ul>
 </ul>

-Additionnaly, a micro-study of the possibilities given by this complexity module is also provided

-If you want more informations, you can have a look at my article on the subject.
-Even if some works still remains to be done to better fit an approximation for the K-complexity. the code of this experiment is in the notebook : <code>Adapting the K-complexity for neural network.ipynb</code>
+If you want more informations on how the module is behaving, you can have a look at my article on the subject.
+Even if some works still remains to be done to better fit an approximation for the K-complexity, this can give a indication of your code complexity.
+You can find the code developped in this experiment in the notebook : <code>Adapting the K-complexity for neural network.ipynb</code>
 ________________________________________________________________________________________________________
 ## Abstract